 This product is intended for use only by licensed medical personnel experienced in administering allergenic extracts and trained to provide immediate emergency treatment in the event of a life-threatening reaction.
-Allergenic extracts may potentially elicit a severe life-threatening systemic reaction, rarely resulting in death.
-Therefore, emergency measures and personnel trained in their use must be available immediately in the event of such a reaction.
+Allercenic extracts may obertially elicit a severe life-threatening systemic reaction, rarely resulting in a death.1 Therefore, emergency measures and personnel trained in their use must be available immediately in the event of such a reaction.
 Patients should be instructed to recognize adverse reaction symptoms, be observed in the office for at least 30 minutes after skin testing or treatment, and be cautioned to contact the physician's office if symptoms occur.
 See ADVERSE REACTION section of this package insert regarding adverse event reporting.
-Standardized glycerinatel extracts may be more potent than regular extracts and therefore are not directly interchangeable with non-standardized extracts, or other manufacturers' products.
-Patients with cardiovascular diseases and/or pulmonary diseases such as symptomatic unstable, steroid-dependent asthma, and/or those who are receiving cardiovascular drugs such as beta blockers, may be at higher risk for severe adverse reactions.
-These patients may also be more refactory to the normal allergy treatment regimen.
-Patients should be treated only if the benefit of treatment outweighs the risks.
-Patients on beta blockers may be more reactive to allergens given for testing or treatment and may be unresponsive to the usual doses of epinephrine usual to treat allergir creations.
-This product should here to allergens given for testing or treatment or may be arresponsive to the usual doses of epinephrine usual to treat allergir creations.
+Standardized glycerinated extracts may be more potent than regular extracts and therefore are not directly as the section.

+interchangeable with non-standardized extracts, or other manufacturers' products.

+Patients with cardiovascular diseases and/or pulmonary diseases such as symptomatic unstable, steroiddependent asthma, and/or those who are receiving cardiovascular drugs such as beta blockers, may be at higher risk for severe adverse reactions.
+These patients may also be more refractory to the normal allergy treatment regimen.
+Patients should be treated only if the benefit of treatment outweighs the risks.1

+Patients on beta blockers may be more reactive to allergens given for testing or treatment and may be unresponsive to the usual doses of epinephrine used to treat allergic reactions.2

+This product should never be injected intravenously.